amnesia1278/wikipedia_parser/README.md

 -------------
-I missed a step of database creation.
+Database was created with SQLiteStudio.
+Therefore, I missed a step of database creation.
 Create it by yourself for using.